port-labs/ocean/docs/framework-guides/docs/develop-an-integration/update-integration-code.md

 - `version` - the integration's current version, should be bumped when a new version of the integration is released
 - `dependencies` - the integration's dependencies, should be updated when new dependencies are added to the integration
-- Configuration for automated tools that ensure consistent code quality for every developed integration.
+- Stores the configuration for automated tools that ensure consistent code quality for every developed integration.
 These include `mypy`, `ruff` and `black`.
 In addition it includes the setup for `towncrier` to maintain a proper CHANGELOG for the integration.